Albatros C.XV

 The Albatros C.XV was a German military reconnaissance aircraft developed during World War I. It was essentially a refinement of the C.XII, which had been put into production in 1918.
-The war ended before any examples became operational.
-However, some found their way into civilian hands and flew as transport aircraft in peacetime under the factory designation L 47.
+The war ended before any units became operational.
+However, some found their way into civilian hands and flew as transport aircraft in peacetime under the factory designation L.47.
 Others saw service with the air forces of Russia, Turkey, and Latvia.